Code-Inside/Blog/_posts/wp-import-en/2010-12-25-howto-apply-mvc2-html-dropdownlistfor.md

 </div>

-<p>First we need to declare where the "selected" element should be mapped â†’ on TimeZone.
+<p>First we need to declare where the "selected" element should be mapped’ on TimeZone.
 Second we have the list with the probably results.
 In the last step you are able to pass some Html attributes.</p>

 <p><b>Result:</b></p>